Gymnotus: Behavior

 Gymnotus species are nocturnal and mainly feed on aquatic insects, crustaceans, small fish and other small animals, but may also take plant material.
 Being electric fish, they generate weak electric fields used for navigation, finding prey and communicating with other individuals of their species.
 At least some species are highly territorial and will react aggressively if detecting the electric field of another individual of their species, especially between conspecific males.
 The electric signal is species specific, and tends to differ between males and females.
 However, Gymnotus are not able to generate a strong electric field that can be used for incapacitating prey or enemies, like the related electric eel.

 Nothing is known about the breeding behavior of most members of this genus, but in two species, G. carapo and G. mamiraua, males make a "nest" (a depression in the bottom in the former species and within vegetation in floating meadows in the latter) and guard the young.
 Additionally, males of at least G. carapo will mouthbrood.

 Appearance

 Gymnotus are generally brownish with a banded pattern, but this can also be more mottled or spotted in some species.
 Small scales are always present on these fish.
 The mouth is superior, meaning it is turned upwards.
 The anal fin terminates at a point near the tip of the tail.
 Like other Neotropical knifefish, they often lose their tail due to attacks by predators or aggressive encounters with conspecifics, but they are able to regenerate it.
 The largest Gymnotus are up to 100 cm in total length.
 Most species reach less than one-third that size and the smallest only around 10 cm long.

 Species

-There are currently 46 recognized species divided into six subgenera in Gymnotus: